 Earlier this year, I realized that I needed a change in my life.

-Portland has been getting busier and busier, and I was starting to realize that this busy-ness, the daily stress, was starting to have a cumulative effect on my body.
+I was realizing that the busy-ness, the daily stress, was having a cumulative effect on my body.
 In essence, I was shorting out.
 My nervous system couldn’t calm down and I’d developed an eye twitch.
-In my daily practices of yoga and meditation, I couldn’t let go all of the way.
+In my daily practices of yoga and meditation, I couldn’t let go all the way.
 I knew that something had to change.

-You may think that the life of a massage therapist has to be stress free, right?
-We spend long hours in dark rooms with relaxing music facilitating an environment that promotes stress relief, pain reduction and a possibility of letting go.
-But my life, like any Portlander’s life, is filled with complications, challenges, stress and the realities of living in a burgeoning city.
+You may think the life of a massage therapist has to be stress free, right?
+We spend long hours in dark rooms with relaxing music facilitating an environment that promotes stress relief, pain reduction, and a possibility of letting go.
+But my life, like anyone’s life, is filled with complications, challenges, stress and the realities of living in a burgeoning city.
 I realized that I needed a change in my life.
-I realized that stress was starting to creep into my life, and into my body, in a way that was unexpected and that felt potentially harmful in the long term.
+I realized that stress was creeping into my life, and into my body, in a way that was unexpected and that felt potentially harmful in the long term.
 What I needed was some serious stress management.

 The more I learn about the negative effects of stress on the body, the more solid I get in why I chose massage therapy as a profession.

-I talk to my clients all of the time about the effects of stress on their bodies, and I was starting to feel those effects in my own body in a real, and serious way.
-Heart disease, asthma, obesity, diabetes, headaches, depression, anxiety, gut problems – stress is a major contributor to all of these common health problems.
+I talk to my clients all the time about the effects of stress on their bodies, and I was feeling those effects in my own body in a real and serious way.
+Heart disease, asthma, obesity, diabetes, headaches, depression, anxiety, gut problems – stress is a major contributor to these common health problems.
 Common health problems that we can, hopefully, prevent by managing our stress!

 How does massage relieve stress?